-In reviewing and deciding on any awards of a variable compensation (bonus or LTIP) to Members of the Management Board and employees, the Nomination and Remuneration Committee takes into account the market situation and market trends, the appropriateness of bonus payments, the risk trends and the strengthening of the equity base.
+In reviewing and deciding on any awards of variable compensation to members of the Management Board and employees, the Nomination and Remuneration Committee takes into account the market situation and market trends, the appropriateness of bonus payments, the risk trends and the strengthening of the equity base.

-The aggregate bonus pool shall, absent of extraordinary circumstances, not exceed 10% of the consolidated IFRS-profit before tax (PBT) of BAWAG Group AG.
-In case of extraordinary circumstances (including, but not limited to, out performance of targets) such self-imposed limit may be exceeded.
-When determining the size of the bonus pool the following factors are being considered:
+The aggregate bonus pool shall, absent of extraordinary circumstances, not exceed 10% of the consolidated IFRS profit before tax (PBT) of BAWAG Group AG.
+In the case of extraordinary circumstances (including but not limited to outperformance of targets), this self-imposed limit may be exceeded.
+When determining the size of the bonus pool, the following factors are considered:

-- ▶ Bonus payments are appropriate and disciplined considering BAWAG Group's earnings situation - ▶ A correlation to the development of BAWAG Group's risk bearing ability - ▶ Risk and compliance functions provide effective input in accordance with their roles into the setting of the bonus pool where those functions have concerns regarding the impact of employees' behaviour and the riskiness of the business undertaken - ▶ The macro-economic risks as well as the monetary outlook
+- ▶ Bonus payments are appropriate and disciplined considering BAWAG Group's earnings situation - ▶ A correlation to the development of BAWAG Group's risk-bearing ability

+- Risk and compliance functions provide effective input in accordance with their roles in the setting of the bonus pool where those functions have concerns regarding the impact of employees' behavior and the riskiness of the business undertaken - ▶ The macroeconomic risks as well as the monetary outlook